FlaSpaceInst/EZ-RASSOR/dem_scripts/README.txt

             - model.sdf
             - materials/
     - World file which is moved to EZ-RASSOR/packages/simulation/ezrassor_sim_gazebo/worlds
-        - ref model in uri and textures as "model://Name_of_model_dir/path_to_files"
+        - ref model in uri and materials/texture as "model://Name_of_model_dir/path_to_files"
         - add physics

 Quick and Dirty Setup:
     The best way to understand is to look at the example and gazebo documentation.
-    Or you can copy and tweak the model and world examples included in the current directory to create your own world.
+    Or you can copy and tweak the model tile_test/ included in the current directory and the corresponding world file packages/simulation/ezrassor_sim_gazebo/worlds/tile_test.world.
     These instructions will make a world of lunar appearance and physics so adjust for your application.

     1. Rename the model folder
     2. In the .sdf, change the filename in the <heightmap><uri> tag to the